Updated: Jun 27

 - Wide gap allows full drainage of water to prevent bar from sitting in water

-- Elevated design facilitates airing of bar and no soap mush on the bathroom table top
+- Elevated design facilitates airing of bar even from underneath

 - Simple wide design minimises soap being trapped in crevices

-- Carbonised Bamboo minimises mildew formation, makes cleaning easier and withstands usage over longer time.
+- Carbonised Bamboo minimises mildew formation, makes cleaning easier and withstands usage over longer time than raw bamboo

 So the ideal soap dish is one that has lots of drainage, holds the bar securely, yet with potentially minimum contact with the soap.